angelareit/Interview-Scheduler/README.md

 # Interview Scheduler

 Interview Scheduler is a single page application (SPA) built using React.
-Users can view, book, edit and delete interviews within certain days available.
-Data is persisted by the API server using a PostgreSQL database.
+Users can view, book, edit, and delete interviews within certain days available.
+Data is persisted by an API server using a PostgreSQL database.
 The client application communicates with an API server over HTTP, using the JSON format.
-Jest tests and cyprus are used for end-to-end and integration testing.
+Jest and Cyprus are used for end-to-end and integration testing.

 Please see [scheduler api](https://github.com/angelareit/scheduler-api) for the scheduler API used in this project;